MiggL/bikiniproxy/README.md

 This fork includes an improved version of the line skipper.
 This fork also contains several changes to the DeadClick tools, making them usable with Privacy Badger.

-I am using this fork for my upcoming master thesis project: *Self-healing Javascript Errors Caused by Privacy Extensions*
+I am using this fork for my master thesis: *Healing Javascript Errors Caused by Privacy Extensions*

 #### Original BikiniProxy README: